Kira Mardikes by Deja View Photography

 Textiles

-Vat dying, block printing, Eco-printing, and katazome
+Vat dying, block printing, Eco-printing, resist, and katazome

 Painting

-Large murals, acrylic and watercolor
+Large murals and portraiture.
+Acrylic and watercolor

 Printmedia

-Woodblock printing and screenprinting
+Woodblock printing and screenprinting.
+Experience with offset printing.

 Design